chiraz/Crime-trends-from-news-articles/README.md

 patterns and exceptional spikes).Extracting such patterns from raw text data will require various natural text processing and machine learning tasks, mainly information extraction, aggregation, clustering, and time series analysis.

-It is worth mentioning that working with Arabic language text adds an extra level of difficulty to this project because there are far less advanced NLP resources and tools for the Arabic than English.
+It is worth mentioning that working with Arabic language ,  adds an extra level of difficulty to this project because there are far less advanced NLP resources and tools for the Arabic than English.

+# Data Processing Pipeline (in Python)

+1. Scrape data from online news portals, using *xpath* and *scrapy*.
+2.

 # Bibliography